Xiang Qun (Longjin East Road)

 Does Xiang Qun (Longjin East Road) handle dietary restrictions?

 No dietary policy is documented in Pearl's venue record.
-At a traditional Cantonese neighbourhood restaurant in Guangzhou, staff may have limited English, and standard dishes often include pork, shellfish, and other common allergens central to the cuisine.
+At a traditional Cantonese neighbourhood restaurant in Guangzhou, staff may have limited English, standard dishes often include pork, shellfish, other common allergens central to the cuisine.
 If restrictions are serious, calling ahead is advisable — though no phone number is currently listed in Pearl's record, so visiting in person before a group booking is the safer approach.

 Is the tasting menu worth it at Xiang Qun (Longjin East Road)?